TGALLOWAY1/QuantumDistortion/tests/data/README.md

 - Very transparent: < -60 dB
 - Moderate processing: -40 to -60 dB
 - Heavy processing: > -20 dB

+**Multiband Comparison**:
+The regression suite compares single-band vs multiband processing to evaluate the impact of the multiband split:
+- **Single-band**: Full-band audio goes through the complete STFT pipeline (spectral quantization, distortion, etc.)
+- **Multiband**: Audio is split at 300 Hz crossover; low band uses time-domain processing (mono-maker + saturation), high band uses STFT pipeline

+**Expected Results**:
+- For **bass-heavy fixtures** (`sub_sweep.wav`, `kick_sub_combo.wav`): Multiband should typically show better transparency in the low end (more negative dB) because the low band avoids STFT artifacts and uses time-domain saturation which preserves transient response better.
+- For **midrange fixtures** (`midrange_growl_like.wav`): Results may be similar or multiband may show slight differences depending on how much content falls in the low vs high band.
+- For **mixed content** (`wobble_bass.wav`): Multiband may show improvements in bass regions while maintaining similar quality in the high end.

 The processed outputs are saved to `tests/data/processed/` for manual inspection and listening tests.